NVIDIA/DL4AGX/Models/README.md

 ## Covolutional Self-Attention
 [Convolutional Self-Attention](./ConvSelfAttention/) uniquely identifies one-to-many feature relationships using only convolutions and simple tensor manipulations, enabling seamless operation in TensorRT’s restricted mode and making it ideal for safety-critical autonomous vehicle applications.
-Please refer to our [blogpost](https://developer.nvidia.com/blog/emulating-the-attention-mechanism-in-transformer-models-with-a-fully-convolutional-network/) for more references.
+Please refer to our [blogpost](https://developer.nvidia.com/blog/emulating-the-attention-mechanism-in-transformer-models-with-a-fully-convolutional-network/) for more details.

 ## ReduceFormer
 [ReduceFormer](./ReduceFormer/) simplifies transformer architectures for vision tasks by using reduction and element-wise multiplication, enhancing inference performance and making it ideal for edge devices and high-throughput cloud computing.